-Client Liaison Manager becomes Trustee of Steel Bones Charity
+Client Rehabilitation Manager becomes Trustee of Steel Bones Charity

-Ashtons Legal is delighted to announce that Client Liaison Manager Caroline Trinder has joined charity Steel Bones as a Trustee.
+Ashtons Legal is delighted to announce that Client Rehabilitation Manager Caroline Trinder has joined charity Steel Bones as a Trustee.

 Steel Bones was formed in July 2014 by Emma and Leigh Joy-Staines and help amputees and their families live life to the full.